oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 Elements related to overriding WebLogic domain configuration:

-These elements are under `configuration.overrides`.
+These elements are under `configuration`.
-* `configMapName`: The name of the config map for optional WebLogic configuration overrides.
+* `overridesConfigMap`: The name of the config map for optional WebLogic configuration overrides.
-* `secrets`: A list of names of the secrets for optional WebLogic configuration overrides.
+* `secrets`: A list of names of the secrets for optional WebLogic configuration overrides or model.

 Elements related to Kubernetes pod and service generation: